A questionnaire to identify potential mental health problems in people with intellectual disabilities (formerly known as PAS-ADD Checklist)

 The Checklist aims to help staff and carers to identify potential mental health problems and decide whether a further assessment of an individual’s mental health may be helpful.

-MPAS-Check can be used to screen whole groups of individuals, or as part of a regular monitoring of people who are considered to be at risk of mental illness.
+Moss-PAS (Check) can be used to screen whole groups of individuals, or as part of a regular monitoring of people who are considered to be at risk of mental illness.
 The scoring system includes threshold scores which, if exceeded, indicate the presence of a potential psychiatric problem.
-This may then be more fully assessed using MPAS-ID or MPAS-Diag (ID).
+This may then be more fully assessed using Moss-PAS (ID) or Moss-PAS (Diag ID).

 The score forms with guidance are available in packs of 20.